msrashed2018/simple-devops-project/README.md

 You can also show cluster configuration by run `kubectl config view`.

-## Deploy Jenkins, Nexus on the created Cluster using Ansible.
+## Deploy Jenkins & Nexus on the created Cluster using Ansible.

 Ansible is an open-source automation platform.
 It is very, very simple to set up and yet powerful.
 Ansible can help you with configuration management, application deployment, task automation.